digital-fabric/polyphony/docs/main-concepts/exception-handling.md

 `Thread` in which an exception was raised without being caught, will simply terminate with the exception silently swallowed.

-To prevent the same from happening with fibers, Polyphony provides a mechanism that lets uncaught exceptions bubble up through the chain of calling fibers.
+To prevent the same from happening with fibers, Polyphony provides a robust mechanism that propagates uncaught exceptions up through the chain of parent fibers.
 Let's discuss the following example:

 ```ruby
 require 'polyphony'